“Oh my goodness, are you expecting again?” she squealed with delight,

 “And how far along were you when the other one died?” she asks casually.

-(HOLY CHRIST did she seriously just ask that?)
+(Christ, did she just ask that?)

 Regaining my composure, I respond coolly, “My daughter, Tinsley, died at 32 weeks.”